 The major role in international financial system has been played by euro currency market.
 The core function is to invest and borrow in US dollars.
 Transfer of short and medium term funds has been performed throughout the world by increasing international capital mobility (Lane. and Milesi-Ferretti, 2018).

 It offers high interest rate, flexibility for maturity and huge range of investment qualities as compared to short term capital market.
 Low interest rate attracts the borrowers.

-Q4 (a) Explain the terms
+Explain the terms

 - Asymmetric information: It can be also referred as information failure which occurs when one party in the transaction has greater material knowledge as compared to other part.
 It is the major reason for market failure in different arenas.
 For example, in doctor and patient, doctor has more material knowledge as compared to patient.

 - Moral hazard: This situation arises when both parties have incomplete and wrong information about each other, one party performs in a risky event and he knows that it is cured against risk and other will incur loss.
 For example, Alice driving the vehicle very carelessly was passing the risk to her insurance company to pay for all her bad decision in how she parked the car.